Roboy/roboy_dialog/docs/ScopeContext/5_personality_and_states.rst

 Overview
 --------

-To enable a natural way of communication, Roboy's Dialog System implements a flexible architecture using different personalities defined in personality files.
-Each file represents a state machine and defines transitions between different states.
+To enable a natural way of communication, Roboy's Dialog System implements a flexible architecture using different personalities defined in **personality files**.
+Each file represents a **state machine** and defines transitions between different **states**.
 This enables us to dynamically react to clues from the conversation partner and spontaneously switch between purposes and stages of a dialog, mimicing a natural conversation.

 Personality
 -----------

-A personality defines how roboy reacts to every given situation.
+A personality defines how Roboy reacts to every given situation.
 Different personalities are meant to be used in different situations, like a more formal or loose one depending on the occasion.
 Roboy always represents one personality at a time.
 Personalities are stored in JSON personality files.

 During one run-through, the Dialog System uses a single Personality instance (currently implemented in ``roboy.dialog.personality.StateBasedPersonality``) which is built on top of a state machine.
 This implementation loads the behaviour from a personality file that stores a representation of a state machine.
 Additionally, it is possible to define the dialog structure directly from code (as it was done in previous implementations).